-If you are interested in studying abroad, you should contact both your advisor and the Office of International Programs (OIP) as soon as possible.
-Certain courses have been pre-approved for Core credit by OIP, and in some cases, you may apply for Core substitution credit for other courses.
-See the OIP guidelines.
+If you are interested in studying abroad, you should meet with an advisor in the Office of Global Education (OGE) as soon as possible.
+Certain courses have been pre-approved by the University Core Renewal Committee (UCRC) for Core credit.
+See the OGE website for further information.

 A summer class can sometimes fulfill a Core requirement--please read the following scenarios to learn more: